Sustainability Management

 Prospectively: EU Supply Chain Law

 In addition to the primacy of economic efficiency, adherence to schedules and legal certainty in construction and maintenance projects, environmental compatibility is becoming increasingly relevant.
-In terms of environmental risks for the project, the following aspects are considered; for example:
+Significant social and environmental risks are subjected to a risk analysis in accordance with the Act on Corporate Due Diligence Obligations in Supply Chains.

 - Use of materials